astronomer/docs/astro/environment-variables.md

 :::caution

-Some Airflow configurations should not be overridden because of how Astro uses them.
+Some Airflow configurations should not be overridden because Astro already uses them.
 See [Global environment variables](platform-variables.md) for a list of all non-configurable environment variables.

 :::